prograd-labs/project-12-superwars-basic/readme.md

 ## Trial 1: MORE PLAYERS !
 MORE FUN !

-In `initPlayers()`, loop through passed constant and  create JSON Objects, such that each player contain name, strength, image url and type.
+Dustin and Lucus wants to create players.In `initPlayers()`, loop through passed constant and  create JSON Objects, such that each player contain name, strength, image url and type.
 * Use default `strength` as any number.
 * `image` can be sequential i.e. "images/super-"+(i+1)+".png"
 * `type` of player can alternating between hero and villain or your own logic